Why do we hiccup is a question facing many a new mum.

 "C3-4-5 keeps the diaphragm alive."

 Why do we hiccup is something that chiropractic can treat and every mother should know about.

 Should the Diaphragm abruptly contract, unlike its usual smooth pattern, a sudden inrush of air snaps the epiglottis (a little valve in the throat that protects the lungs from food and drink) closed, creating the hic.

 Searching for something specific?
 Say, " slipped disc ".
 Just type it in here...

-There are many causes.
+There are many causes of this abrupt contraction.
 In the adult, it's usually over indulgence in food or drink.
 Putting it simply, gulping your food and drink down.
 It's a protective mechanism, so your dinner doesn't end up in your lungs!

 The Phrenic nerve is not only motor to the Diaphragm.
 It's also sensory to structures in the chest cavity and the upper part of the abdomen.
 Why do we hiccup?
 Swallowing too fast may irritate the tissues supplied by the Phrenic nerve, resulting in a sensory bombardment of the motor nuclei of the Phrenic nerve, thus causing the hiccup reflex and the spasmodic contraction of the diaphragm.
 A hiccup.